 Breakfast at Café Central

 This is an iconic café in central Vienna.
 It also happened to be right next to our hotel!
-We saw people lined up outside to get in during the day, but if you go before 8:30 am, you can easily grab a table
+We saw people lined up outside to get in during the day, but if you go right after it opens, you can usually grab a table.

 Upon entering this café you’ll notice the dessert case.
 Oh my goodness how perfect these desserts were- almost too pretty to eat!